2023 Djerba synagogue shooting: Background

-The El Ghriba Synagogue on the Tunisian island of Djerba is Africa's oldest synagogue and the site of an annual pilgrimage that attracts thousands of Jewish visitors from Europe and Israel.
+The El Ghriba Synagogue on the island of Djerba is Africa's oldest synagogue and the site of an annual pilgrimage that attracts thousands of Jewish visitors from Europe and Israel.
 The synagogue has been targeted by Islamist militants and has previously experienced attacks.
 In 1985, three people were killed and 11 wounded during the festival of Simchat Torah when a local policeman responsible for guarding the synagogue fired into a crowd of Jews.
 In 2002, al-Qaeda militants attacked the synagogue with a truck bomb, resulting in the deaths of 21 people.
 Since then, the number of pilgrims has not reached 10,000 attendants as it once did.
 Security measures have been put in place to prevent such attacks and the pilgrimage is seen as an annual test for Tunisian security forces.
 Tunisia has a sizeable Jewish community of around 1,800 members, with hundreds in Djerba.
 The country's last major attack took place in 2020 when an explosion outside the US embassy killed one security officer.